elviorodriguez/DiscobaMultimer/README.md

 bash install/install_MMseqs2_and_DiscobaDB.sh install
 ```

 This will take a few minutes, as MMseqs2 is installed and DiscobaDB is built.
-In general, the istallation of LocalColabFold adds mmseqs to the path, and MMseqs2 installation is skipped.
+In general, when you installed LocalColabFold, mmseqs is added to the path.
+In this case, MMseqs2 installation is skipped.
 After installation is completed, restart the shell (or `cd ~/` and then `source ~/.bashrc`).

 Check the installation with:
 ```bash